We are hosting a new edition of our Gamification course during CHI 2018, with the title “Gamification: Tools and Techniques for Motivating Users“.

-The course is structured into two units, with a heuristic evaluation session (a supervised hands-on exercise) taking up the majority of the course time.
+The course is structured into three units, with a gameful design session and a heuristic evaluation session (two supervised hands-on exercises) taking up the majority of the course time.
 The goals of the course and its heuristics evaluation session are:

 - Understand the 28 gameful design heuristics and apply them correctly to a game or gameful application and understand the differences.

 - Use the gameful design heuristics and the Hexad model to turn design flaws and improvement suggestions into design actions that can be addressed in the next iteration of a design cycle.

 Our lectures provide additional insight into what our gameful design heuristics are and how we believe they can help designers and UX professionals improve their gameful products.

 We will give an overview of the field of gamification and put special focus on the practical approaches to gameful design and how to intervene in regular product interactions to make them more playful and motivating.
 We will discuss this using many examples from successful applications of gameful design approaches.